4d/docs/website/translated_docs/pt/FormObjects/dropdownList_Overview.md

 If you want to use a drop-down list to manage the values of an input area (listed field or variable), 4D lets you reference the field or variable directly as the drop-down list's [data source](properties_Object.md#variable-or-expression).
 Isso facilita gerenciar variáveis/campos listados.

 For example, in the case of a "Color" field that can only contain the values "White", "Blue", "Green" or "Red", it is possible to create a list containing these values and associate it with a drop-down list that references the 4D "Color" field.
 4D então se encarrega automaticamente de gerenciar o input e exibir os valores atuais no formulário.
 > Se usar uma lista hierárquica, só o primeiro nível é mostrado e pode ser selecionado.
-If you want to display hierarchical contents, you need to use a [hierarchical choice list](#using-a-hierarchical-choice-list).
+Se usar uma lista hierárquica, só o primeiro nível é mostrado e pode ser selecionado.

 To associate a drop-down list with a field or variable, enter the name of the field or variable directly as the [Variable or Expression](properties_Object.md#variable-or-expression) field of the drop-down list in the Property List.
 > It is not possible to use this feature with an object or an array drop-down list.
 If you enter a field name in the "Variable or Expression" area, then you must use a choice list.